 About the People

-There are about 230,000 Great River People bordering the Mekong River and living near Southeastern Asia’s major cities, such as Phnom Penh.
+About 230,000 Great River People border the Mekong River and live near Southeastern Asia’s major cities, such as Phnom Penh.
 Extremely poor, they survive by farming, fishing, building boats, metalwork and light commerce.
-Their bamboo homes are elevated to protect against flooding and their diet consists of fish, rice, and vegetables.
-Because so many men were killed in the 1970s, Great River People line of descent is now traced through the women.
+Their bamboo homes are elevated to protect against flooding, and their diet consists of fish, rice and vegetables.
+Because so many men were killed in the 1970s, the Great River People’s line of descent is now traced through the women.
 The rural Great River People practice folk Islam, mixing veneration of the dead with magic and Muslim tradition (a blend of Animism and Islam).
-Outside efforts to promote Islam have stepped up recently and the Great River People define themselves more by their religion than their historical origins.
-There are no known churches or scriptures among this people group
+Outside efforts to promote Islam have stepped up recently, and the Great River People define themselves more by their religion than their historical origins.
+There are no known churches or scriptures among this people group.

-This is an unreached Muslim people group in Southeast Asia numbering around half a million.
+The Great River People are an unreached Muslim people group in Southeast Asia, numbering around half a million.
+The opportunity for them to hear about the Savior and His truth for these last days is now!
 Muslim missionaries from overseas are seeking to make them more orthodox.
-The opportunity for them to hear about the Savior and His truth for these last days is now!

 About the Project

 One of the keys to reaching the Great River people is health ministry.
-Through the use of simple health remedies, assisting the sick to find organizations able to help, and through the work of short-term medical teams, many people’s confidence has been won.
-AFM missionaries hope to begin a small health clinic to better meet the overwhelming need.
-The Great River people have a tremendous desire to learn English as well, and teaching English to elementary-age students is an avenue to reach these people.
-Future plans include expanding classes for older learners.
+By using simple health remedies, assisting the sick to find organizations able to help, and through the work of short-term medical teams, AFM missionaries have won many people’s confidence and hope to begin a small health clinic to meet the overwhelming need better.
+The Great River people have a tremendous desire to learn English, and teaching English to elementary-age students is an avenue to reach these people.
+Plans include expanding classes for older learners in the future.